BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 [Cycles Lleba bikeshop](https://goo.gl/maps/g94qBSvByfVYCY8z9).
 The owner offered us an excellent
 bargain: two Vittoria Zaffiro tires and two Conti Tour tubes for 40 euros!

-After all these adventures, we reached our campsite at 11AM, had lunch, took a nap and enjoyed the sea!
+After all these adventures, we reached our campsite at 11AM, had lunch, took a nap, swapped some tires and enjoyed the sea!

 Here's the bikemap for that first day:

 <iframe src="https://www.bikemap.net/en/r/5062947/widget/?width=640&amp;height=480&amp;extended=1&amp;unit=metric" width="640" height="628" border="0" frameborder="0" marginheight="0" marginwidth="0" scrolling="no"> </iframe> <div style="margin: -4px 0 0 5px; height: 16px; color: #889EAC; font-family: sans-serif; font-size: 11px;"> <a href="https://www.bikemap.net/en/r/5062947/" style="color:#1381fa; text-decoration:underline;" target="_blank" rel="noopener">Cycle Route 5062947</a> - via <a href="https://www.bikemap.net" style="color:#1381fa; text-decoration:underline;" target="_blank">Bikemap.net</a> </div>

+#### Day 2, La Ciotat -> Hyères

+The second day was quieter, less distance travelled and less elevation gain, taking us to family members in Hyères continuing our journey eastward.

+Compared to the previous day, it was fairly uneventful.
+We woke up at around 5AM, packed everything, had breakfast, and we were on our way at 6.

+The first leg to Toulon had some beatiful scenery as you go through the vineyards after Saint-Cyr-sur-Mer and along the bay of Bandol as the sun comes up.

+We stopped in Toulon to get a second breakfast at a bar and went back on our way.
+From Toulon to Hyères we used the dedicated bicycle path which goes through most of the Var department (which is known as "parcours cyclable du littoral" in French).

+We reached our destination at around 9 and were able to enjoy a homemade couscous for lunch and a nice view of the hippodrome (we obviously also took the obligatory nap on the beach in the afternoon).

+- picture

+Here's the bikemap for day 2:

+- bikemap

-- day6
+#### day6

 Unfortunately, we weren't able to do the scenery any justice because the roads were so small you couldn't really stop to take pictures wihtout putting yourself in danger.
 There weren't any